Deanna Morse

 Deanna Morse is an independent American experimental filmmaker and media artist.
 Her work is included in collections at the Metropolitan Museum of Art.

 For the period of As of 2022 –2024, she is president of the International Animated Film Association.
 She has been a member of the Academy of Motion Picture Arts and Sciences since 2020.

 Early life and education

 Morse graduated from Iowa State University with a degree in telecommunicative arts and distributed studies in 1972.
 She received an M.A. in film and teaching at Goddard College, and in 1992 received a Master of Fine Arts (art and technology), with a merit scholarship from the School of the Art Institute of Chicago.
 In 1995, she was awarded an outstanding alumni award by Iowa State University.

 Career

 After graduation she became an assistant editor at WGBH-TV in Boston, and also worked as a scriptwriter for the Virginia Department of Education, and on a series about desegregation for Virginia PBS.
-She was then hired as an artist in residence for the South Carolina Arts Commission, where she taught for four years, and was filmmaker-in-schools in 1975–1976.
+She was then hired as an artist in residence for the South Carolina Arts, where she taught for four years, and was filmmaker-in-schools in 1975–1976.